ioptime-official/ai-tb/README.md

 ## Getting Started

 This project is implemented on Google Colab, it can also be used in the local machine on jupyter notebook.
-In order to run it on local machine install
+In order to run it on local machine install requirements.txt and run the project on Jupyter Notebook

 ```sh
 pip install -r requirements.txt